tillitis/tkey-verification/README.md

   [tkey-device-signer](https://github.com/tillitis/tkey-device-signer).
 - "signer public key": The public key of signer running on the device under verification.
-- "provider's public key": The public key of the provider, typically Tillitis or an IT department, corresponding to a private key in a TKey in the signing server.
+- "vendor's public key": The public key of the vendor, typically Tillitis or an IT department, corresponding to a private key in a TKey in the signing server.
-- "provider's signature": A signature made by the signing server.
+- "vendor's signature": A signature made by the signing server.

 ### During provisioning